paradisec-archive/ingestion_workflow/index.md

 * run ‘recover -s nsrhost’
 * you should get a ‘recover>‘ prompt.
 * ‘help’ will list available commands. ‘ls’ will list files that you can recover.
 > **note:** files older than a month will not be shown.
 You may need to get an older tape loaded.
 Abed Kassis (or the ArtsIT server administrator) should handle this process by contacting ICT and getting them to load the correct tape.
 If you are recovering a file from the backups of ‘Send to Archive’ then the tape number listed in the catalogue is necessary.
-Note however, that it will probably be easier to recover the file from Store/APAC (see 2 below).
-IMPORTANT: you must monitor the recovery process as it will prompt you if you need to overwrite a file.
-Leaving your terminal without responding to the prompt will halt the tape robot, and may result in the automatic backups not working.
+Note however, that it will probably be easier to recover the file from Store/APAC (see 2 below). ***IMPORTANT: you must monitor the recovery process as it will prompt you if you need to overwrite a file.
+Leaving your terminal without responding to the prompt will halt the tape robot, and may result in the automatic backups not working.***

-### Check PARADISEC repository reports (Admin/PD)
+**Check PARADISEC repository reports (Admin/PD)**
 * check PARADISEC archiving report emailed weekly to all project members from **deploy@paradisec.intersect.org.au**
 * identify any anomalies and rectify, reprocessing relevant files as necessary.

-### Access to Archived files in Paradisec repository
-individual collections list the items available as part of that collection.
+**Access to Archived files in Paradisec repository** individual collections list the items available as part of that collection.
 A label appears next to each item indicating whether access is open or closed.
 Users can click through to the individual files which can be streamed or downloaded directly from the catalogue.
 If an item has restricted conditions, the depositor may need to be contacted to request permission.

 ## Appendix: Notes on image capture equipment
+* Canon Powershot G6
+* Powerbook G4
+* Camera tripod
+* Tungsten light bulbs

+**Rotating the photographs**<br>
+If the ‘Rotation’ button is greyed out and not working in the Remote Shooting and Image Browser windows, then the camera might have the ‘Auto Rotate’ function on.
+This function automatically rotates the image according to which way the camera is being held (ie. Portrait or landscape), this is useful if the camera is vertical, but not useful if it is being held horizontally.

+To turn off the Auto Rotate function on the camera:
+* On the camera, press the menu button
+* In the menu, use the arrow keys to scroll down to Auto Rotate
+* Press the left/right arrows to change it to ‘off’
+* If the Auto Rotate function is off, you can rotate images in the remote capture window before you take the photograph and it will also change the orientation of the view finder.
+It is also possible to rotate the photograph afterwards in the Image Browser window by selecting the photograph and selecting ‘rotate’ in the ‘edit’ menu.

+**Folders**<br>
+when starting the Remote Shooting window, you need to choose the folder that the photographs go into, the contents of which are displayed in the image browser.
+Put the photographs into a temporary folder (named eg. InProgess) first, and then, in ‘Finder’, to move the photographs to their proper folder afterwards.
+There are a few reasons for this:
+* it is quicker to move images in ‘Finder’ after they have been taken than to change what folder they initially go in when the photo is taken.
+* the image browser slows down if it has too many (more than about 100) images to display, so if you are dealing with a large amount of photographs, you can transfer them to their proper folder progressively.
+* if you accidentally double click ‘send to trash’ it will not only delete all the photographs in the displayed in the Image Browser, but any other sub-folders that were also in the folder the photographs were saved in.
+It is all recoverable from the Trash, but is it still better to have a folder that has all its contents on display.

+**Shooting Settings in the Remote Capture Window**<br>
+* ***Photo Effect*** - changing the Photo Effect from ‘Effect Off’ to ‘Vivid’ makes light pencil and faded ink stand out better.
+* ***Focusing Point*** - the ‘Manual Selection – Center’ function means the process of taking the photograph and uploading it to the computer is slightly quicker because the camera does not refocus for each picture, because it automatically focuses on the centre of the image.
+However, if there is nothing in the centre of the page (for example the text is only at the top of the page, or in a column down the side of the page) or the writing is very pale, the image will be out of focus and it is better to change the Focusing Point to ‘Automatic Selection’.
+Generally, leaving it on ‘General Selection’ lessens the chance of a fuzzy picture because the camera re-focuses for each photograph.

+**Macro**
+if the ‘Automatic Selection’ focusing point is on and the image is still fuzzy, then change the Macro to ‘On’.

+**Lighting**
+having the lighting rig further away from the page makes the light more even.
+A higher lighting rig will also make it less likely to appear in large images where the camera has zoomed out, so it will not have to be moved very often.
+If the paper is shiny or there is pencil which reflects the light, putting paper light shades on the light bulbs or turning them off altogether (if there is adequate lighting from the room light or a window) reduces the reflection.

+**General advice**
+* You can also release the shutter button by pressing the spacebar.
+* You can change the name of an individual in the Image Browser window by double clicking on it.
+*  For images with little contrast (eg. Light pencil, faded ink), turning off the Tungsten light bulbs and, if there is daylight from a window, the room lights, as well as changing the Photo Effect in the Shooting Settings to ‘Vivid’ is a good way to get a clearer image.
+* If taking a lot of photographs of papers of a uniform size, drawing pencil dots on the backing cardboard to line up the paper speeds up the process.
+Folded-over post-it notes are a good way to stick down curling paper.
+* If you want to make a very small adjustment to the zoom, it is easier to adjust the height of the camera tripod than adjusting the zoom on the computer.
+* A suggestion for making copying books easier: if it were possible to make the automatic page numbering ‘odd’ or ‘even’, then every second page could be copied.
+This would be useful when photographing books because you could photograph all the left-hand pages and then all the right-hand pages, and you would only have to turn the page while keeping the book in place, rather than having to move it after taking each photograph.